Brandermill, Virginia

-Brandermill is a major suburban residential and commercial development in the Southside of Richmond, Virginia, United States.
+Brandermill is a major suburban, residential, and commercial development in Chesterfield County, Virginia, United States.
 It is located near Midlothian at the southern terminus of the Powhite Parkway and is centered on the Swift Creek Reservoir.
 The Census Bureau defines it as a census-designated place (CDP), with a population of 13,730 as of 2020, slightly higher than its population in 2010 of 13,173.

 History

 Chesterfield County approved the planned community of Brandermill in 1974 and construction began in 1975.

 In 1977, Brandermill developers East West Partners (then known as "The Brandermill group") were recognized for their work when Brandermill was named "The Best Planned Community in America" by Better Homes and Gardens and the National Association of Home Builders.

 It was the first planned community in Chesterfield County.
-It has a golf course, a church, and 3 public schools adjacent to it: Swift Creek Elementary School, Swift Creek Middle School, and Clover Hill High School.
+It has a golf course, a church, and three public schools adjacent to it: Swift Creek Elementary School, Swift Creek Middle School, and Clover Hill High School.

-Notorious murderer John List was arrested while living in Brandermill.
+Notorious mass murderer John List was living under the alias Robert "Bob" Peter Clark on Sagewood Trace in the Sagewood neighborhood in Brandermill when he was arrested in June 1989.